Kamala Harris’s ascent is a win for Asian Americans. So why do I feel so ambivalent?

 As a self-identifying Asian American of Chinese descent, I say, “Yay for us!”
 At the same time, I must confess, I don’t exactly feel a blood kinship to the nation’s new veep.

-While Asian communities are generally seen as more insular than their BIPOC counterparts, it’s important to understand what Vice President-elect Harris’s accomplishment quietly validates: people of South Asian descent—those with ties to India, Pakistan, or Bangladesh—are more successful than other Asians when it comes to defining American leadership.
+While Asian communities are generally seen as more insular than their BIPOC counterparts, it’s important to understand what Vice President-elect Harris’s accomplishment quietly validates: People of South Asian descent—those with ties to India, Pakistan, or Bangladesh—are more successful than other Asians when it comes to defining American leadership.
 (Harris’s mother, Shyamala Gopalan, immigrated to the U.S. from India.)

 It’s been well documented that conventionally cited “Asian” students (those of Chinese, Japanese, and Korean heritage) routinely outperform their white peers on standardized tests and Ivy League admissions.
 At the same time, they are woefully underrepresented in the C-suite and boardrooms (aka “the bamboo ceiling”).